NSMBWCommunity/NSMBW-Speedrun-Guides/PracticeMod.md

 To use this mod download and open the newest version of the practice mod zip/rar located in the [Resources Channel](https://discordapp.com/channels/135832360099774464/1033932077890027561)

 ### Installation
-Drag both folders onto the Root of your homebrew SD card and load riivolution.
+Drag both folders onto the Root of your homebrew SD card and load riivolution and hit replace files if a prompt shows up.

 ## Info Display
 MGR's Info Display is a very good tool to have on while doing practice.